turingschool/backend-curriculum-site/module2/lessons/passing_data_in_rails.md

 # ./spec/features/songs/index_spec.rb:26:in `block (4 levels) in <top (required)>'
 ```

 What does this mean?
-It means that rails is trying to build a form to post to a route that doesn't exist.
+It means that we are trying to submit a form to a route that doesn't exist.
 So, let's go make that route:

 ```ruby
 Rails.application.routes.draw do